Presidency of Bill Clinton: Agriculture

-Although Governor Clinton had a large farm base in Arkansas; as president he sharply cut support for farmers and raised taxes on tobacco.
-At one high level policy meeting budget expert Alice Rivlin told the president she had a new slogan for his reelection campaign: "I’m going to end welfare as we know it for farmers.”
-Clinton was annoyed and retorted, “Farmers are good people.
+Although Governor Clinton had a large farm base in Arkansas, as president he sharply cut support for farmers and raised taxes on tobacco.
+At one high level policy meeting budget expert Alice Rivlin told the president she had a new slogan for his reelection campaign: "I'm going to end welfare as we know it for farmers."
+Clinton was annoyed and retorted, "Farmers are good people.
 I know we have to do these things.
-We’re going to make these cuts.
-But we don’t have to feel good about it.”
+We're going to make these cuts.
+But we don't have to feel good about it."

 With exports accounting for more than a fourth of farm output, farm organizations joined business interests to defeat human rights activists regarding Most Favored Nation (MFN) trade status for China.
 They took the position that major tariff increases would hurt importers and consumers.
 They warned that China would retaliate to hurt American exporters.
 They wanted more liberal trade policies and less attention to Chinese human rights abuses.

 Environmentalists began taking a keen interest in agricultural policies.
-The feared that farming had a growing negative impact on the environment in terms of soil erosion and the destruction of wetlands.
+They feared that farming had a growing negative impact on the environment in terms of soil erosion and the destruction of wetlands.
 The expanding use of pesticides and fertilizers polluted soil and water not just on each farm but downstream into rivers and lakes and urban areas as well.